cschiappa/portfolio_website/README.md

 Project Link:

 Thank you for visiting my programming portfolio.
 I hope you find inspiration and insights as you explore my coding endeavors.
-Feel free to explore my projects, delve into the code, and reach out if you'd like to learn more ♡
+Feel free to explore my projects, delve into the code, and reach out if you'd like to learn more. ♡